mmamalis/ansible-for-network-devices/README.md

 # ansible-wookie
-Ansible playbooks for network devices
+Ansible playbooks for network devices using ansible-junos-stdlib modules